What is a Foreign-Trade Zone?

 FTZs operate under the oversight and supervision of US Customs and Border Protection, as part of the United States Homeland Security Council.
 Even though FTZs are considered to be outside the Customs territory of the United States, they are on US soil.
 For that reason, goods and activities in FTZs are subject to federal, state and local laws and regulations.
 Articles prohibited by law are not allowed admission, nor are articles that violate copyright, trademark or patent laws.
 Animal quarantine restrictions apply as well.
 As long as the merchandise remains in an FTZ, it is not subject to US Customs laws governing the entry of goods into Customs territory or payment of duty on those goods.

 There are two types of FTZs; general purpose zones and special purpose subzones.
 General purpose zones operate as public utilities providing a variety of services to many users.
 Special purpose subzones are single-use facilities which cannot be accommodated within the general purpose zone.

 Who runs the Hawaii Foreign-Trade Zone?

-Foreign-Trade Zones can be operated by both public and private entities.
 In the State of Hawaii, Foreign-Trade Zone No. 9 was given a grant of authority by the Foreign-Trade Zones Board in Washington DC in 1966 to establish, operate, and maintain FTZs within the state for the purposes of encouraging international business and economic development.
-The Hawaii Foreign-Trade Zone is a division under the Department of Business Economic Development and Tourism office (DBEDT).
+Hawaii Foreign-Trade Zone No. 9 is a division of the Department of Business Economic Development and Tourism (DBEDT).